Oscillatory states of quantum Kapitza pendulum: Quantum tunneling

 The eigenvalues of Hamiltonian are

 where $\Delta(\mu)$ is the broadened energy bias,

 The states mixing angle is given by

 For $A\ne 0$ and $\gamma$ exponentially small, the mixing is exponentially suppressed.
 In the unbiased limit $A\to 0$, states are maximally mixed, one gets the well-known result of energy splitting for symmetric double-well, the antisymmetric state $|\mu\rangle_+$ has a higher energy.
 The formula (\ref{TunnelingMixing}) leads to the following qualitative conclusion.
 The energy bias suppresses quantum tunneling, this is a general feature of asymmetric double-wells \cite{NietoStrottman1985, BurrowsFeldmann1998}.
 The states of higher energy level have a larger tunneling probability than the states of lower energy level.
-This is good for comparing the results obtained in previous sections and future experiments: low-lying quantum states in the two wells are almost decoupled, if the dissipation is reduced to weak enough, a state in a well remains intact for sufficiently long lifetime for measurement.
+This is good for comparing the results obtained in previous sections and future experiments: low-lying quantum states localize in the two wells are well separated, the perturbative eigensolutions remain accurate; if the dissipation is reduced to weak enough, a state trapped in a well remains intact for sufficiently long lifetime for experimentation.

 We here consider tunneling effects only in a simplified context, in a more careful consideration new phenomenon would occur.
 For example, when the asymmetry parameter increases larger to $A\approx B^{1/2}$, which of course lies outside the perturbative region of this paper, fine tuned to match energies of states $|\mu+1\rangle_0$ and $|\mu\rangle_\pi$, resonant tunneling would occur \cite{Song2008, NietoStrottman1985}.
 Similar to the study on symmetric double-well potential on a circle \cite{MantonSamols1988, Khlebnikov1991, Liang1992}, one can study quantum tunneling using periodic instanton for the asymmetric case.
 It is also interesting to consider the connection between the large order behavior of perturbative spectrum and the nonperturbative tunneling effects, a phenomenon explained in e.g. chapter 20 of \cite{MullerKirstenQUANT}.